 We make it easy for you to understand carbon neutral, and how to get there

-Carbon neutral is when we emit, or cause to be emitted, no additional carbon dioxide, CO2, into the atmosphere (besides from breathing!).
+Carbon neutral is when we emit, or cause to be emitted, no additional carbon dioxide, CO2, into the atmosphere.
 Also known as carbon zero and net zero.

 A carbon zero economy is when sustainability is at the heart of everything: power, industry, agriculture, transportation, your daily life.
 Imagine a world where all cars and homes are solar-powered, where coal power stations and factory farming don’t exist, where all aircraft use sustainable fuels or batteries.
 A world where we all work and live and use power and travel smartly.
 That’s a carbon zero economy and that’s where we need to get to, quickly.